zainarbani/ofox-sync/README.md

 ----------------------------------
 	cd ~/fox_11.0/
 	repo sync # (ignore all errors and suggestions relating to "android_bootable_recovery")

-### For fox_12.1, if you run "repo sync" after initial installation, you will also need to pick the system vold commits again (see example below)
-	cd ~/fox_12.1/system/vold
-	git fetch https://gerrit.twrp.me/android_system_vold refs/changes/40/5540/12 && git cherry-pick FETCH_HEAD

 ## To see the syntax of the orangefox_sync.sh script, follow these steps: ##
 ----------------------------------